NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free Agency

 NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free AgencyMarch 13, 2019

-Free agency doesn't always live up to the hype in the NFL, especially early before moves can actually become official.
+Free agency doesn't always live up to the hype in the NFL, especially early on before moves can actually become official.
 Well, that certainly hasn't been the case this year.

 We've already seen a notable player (C.J.
 Mosley) agree to join one team only to back out of the deal.
 We've seen plenty of big-time players agree to switch teams, though.
 Oh, and we saw a pair of blockbuster trades come in on Tuesday evening.